udaytharu/My-password-manager/README.md

 # My-password-manager
-this is my personal password manager
+This is my personal password manager